 Social Justice Entrepreneurship

-Anyone in our campus, local, or global community is welcome to attend.
+Anyone in our campus, the local, or the global community is welcome to attend.

 Congratulations to our SJE PitchFest winners: